sid-agrawal/CellulOS-Docs/docs/source/design/design_known_limitations.md

 However, sending resources managed by non-root-task servers, through the PD component are not tracked, since the root task (a) knows nothing about these resources and (b) cannot unwrap a resource endpoint that another server-PD is listening on.

-Theoretically, it is possible to send non-core resources between non-server PDs, however, due to lack of refcounting, this can cause many issues when the resources are freed.
+Theoretically, it is possible to send non-core resources between non-server PDs, however, due to lack of reference counting, this can cause many issues when the resources are freed.

 Supporting this type of resource transfer (with tracking) is not a difficult engineering task, however, the design of how the resource servers may be coordinated with the root task in tracking a non-core resource transfer needs to be considered more deeply.